Next: Cleanup remote connections, Previous: Ad-hoc multi-hops, Up: Usage [Contents][Index]

 TRAMP does not use the defaults specified in

-for running process-file
+process-environment for running process-file or

-on remote hosts.
+start-file-process on remote hosts.
 When values from

-are needed for remote processes, then set
+process-environment are needed for remote processes, then set

 them as follows: